Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-A universal variable life policy is one of the most flexible products on the market.
-You can adjust your premiums and death benefit, and decide where to invest your cash value.
+A variable universal life insurance policy is one of the most flexible products on the market.
+You can adjust your premiums and death benefit, and decide where to place your investments.
 However, it’s complicated, expensive, and requires you to monitor your policy to make sure it grows.

 To find the best policy for your family, compare life insurance companies.